 I love, love, love the look of an edge finished with bias tape!
 It’s so lean and clean looking.
 And just such a damn pretty finish to an edge.

-There’re at least 50 different ways to apply this hard working bit of fabric to an edge.
+There’re probably 50 different ways to apply this hard-working bit of fabric to an edge.
 I kid you not.
-So always be on the look out for new ways to play with bias tape.
+So always be on the lookout for new ways to play with bias tape.

 Alright.
 Let’s start with the…